midopooler/RBI-app-for-blinds/README.md

 # RBI-app-for-blinds
 This app will detect the currency note using computer vision and speak out its denomination (The rest of the app files are to be combined here soon, some finishing touches remaining)

+# Screenshots to be added

+# For Open Issues
+Visit the Issues tab